 OK no. It is not that we all appear in the saints' day, in fact you have heard the opposite (that either), we refer to another topic.
-Any tourist who travels the island with a minimum of curiosity is often surprised to see that the majority of the names of the municipalities and towns of Ibiza start with 'San' or 'Santa'.
-Ibiza city is the only one that does not have the aforementioned 'pre-coletilla' in front of its denomination.
+Any tourist who travels the island with a minimum of curiosity is often surprised to see that Most of the names of the municipalities and towns of Ibiza begin with 'San' or 'Santa'.
+Ibiza city is the only one that does not have the aforementioned 'pre-tagline' in front of its name.

 Maybe you wonder why this passion for the saintship so let's clear that doubt.